Ernestobolkin/Blog-Post-Site/README.md

 # Blog Post Social Media #

-# About :
-This is a MERN project.
-In my time as a student in a full stack web bootcamp, I built a post blog app.
+As a part of full stack web bootcamp, we requested to build a MERN project.
-In This Project I have a full user authentication, posts and comment's with full crud option's.
+So I decided to build my first social blog post web.
+For now, this web has only users with full authentication, post option for the users, and a comment section to the posts (of course with full crud options).

 ### Technologies used:
-* React
 * MongoDb
 * Express
+* React
 * NodeJs

 ## Setup ##